Get started with Update Compliance

 - Add Update Compliance to your Azure subscription.

-- Use Update Compliance to monitor Windows Updates, Windows Defender Antivirus status, and Delivery Optimization.
+- Use Update Compliance to monitor Windows Updates and get Delivery Optimization insights.

 Update Compliance prerequisites